Artist’s long life included illustrating Penguin covers

 These four books from the 1950s show his evolution.
 The top two were made for Hans Schmoller’s typographic templates which use the images as embellishments to the grid.
 The bottom two were made for art director John Curtis and show the artist in charge of almost the whole design, type included, and present a cohesive visual message.

 Three editions of one book show how an artist’s work might be seen by the public over time.
 Fabian’s eerie, abstract illustration for Kafka’s The Castle are shown from 1957, 1961 and 1964, for both the Penguin main series and for the evolving Modern Classics imprint.
 “Hans Schmoller told me later that this was the first time in publishing that a monoprint had been used for a cover.”
 Presumably, the artist was paid only once.
 The rate (in 1964) was £15.

 Two editions of William H Whyte’s The Organization Man from 1960 and c1963 show the fate that could befall an illustrator’s work.
 Phil Baines writes that “despite the awkwardness of the type and the position of the logo, the cover worked amazingly well.
 But when the illustrative element was re-used on reprinting the title as a Pelican in the Marber grid the idea of the of the individual as separate from the crowd was lost.”
 (Penguin Collector 71, 2008)

-His illustration for Games, a collage of photo and gouache, predicted the future style of Romek Marber’s illustrations in the 1962 Crime imprint and was even adapted to the new Marber grid in a monochrome version that same year.
+His illustration for Games (above left) was a collage of photo and gouache.
+It was later adapted to the new Marber grid in a monochrome version in 1962 (above right).

 Erwin Fabian returned to live in Melbourne with his family in 1962 but his focus shifted away from commercial art.
 He became a leading Australian abstract sculptor, working in scrap metal and discarded machinery parts.
 He worked up to the end.